TRANSFERRING SHARES TO YOUR RRSP

 As noted above, when you transfer shares to your RRSP, you are considered to have sold them at their fair market value for tax purposes.
 However, if this value is less than the cost of the shares to you, you cannot claim a capital loss.
 Clause 40(2)(g)(iv)(B) of the Income Tax Act specifically prohibits claiming a capital loss on shares that you transfer to your (or your spouse’s) RRSP.

 It is hard to quantify the cost to you of not being able to claim the capital loss, because it depends on various other factors.
-Capital losses normally can only be used against capital gains.
+Capital losses normally can be used only against capital gains (including in future years, or from the past 3 years).
 If you have other capital gains to use up, the capital loss can be quite valuable.
 In such a case, you should definitely consider selling the shares on the market for a capital loss, and then transferring the cash to your RRSP.
-(Don’t have the RRSP buy back the same shares, or your capital loss will be denied as a “superficial loss”.)
+(Don’t have the RRSP buy back the same shares within 30 days, or your capital loss will be denied as a “superficial loss”.)

 5. Cost of withdrawing the funds

-Don’t forget that any funds in your RRSP are taxed when you take them out.
-The transfer gives you a deferral of tax which can be very valuable, especially because of tax-free compounding within the RRSP.
+Don’t forget that any funds in your RRSP are taxed when you take them out (such as after you turn 71 and the RRSP is converted to a RRIF, which requires a certain percentage to be withdrawn each year).
+The transfer of shares gives you a deferral of tax which can be very valuable, especially because of tax-free compounding within the RRSP.
 However, when you want access to the funds, you will have to pay the tax.
 The financial institution will withhold a percentage of the amount you withdraw, as prepayment against the tax you will owe on it.

 If you are transferring shares to your RRSP, be sure you are aware of these costs if you may need the funds back soon.
-As well, if you do take them out, you will have effectively wasted the contribution room for future years.
+As well, if you do take them out soon, you will have effectively wasted the contribution room for future years.

-6. No dividend tax credit or special capital gains treatment
+6. No dividend tax credit or advantageous capital gains treatment

 Both dividends and capital gains are given special tax relief when you get them personally.
-For dividends from Canadian corporations, you get the dividend tax credit, which offsets much of the tax paid by the corporation on the income that it had to earn to pay you the dividend.
-The result is that the top tax rate on dividends may be in the range of 30-50% rather than about 50% (the details depend on your province of residence as well as your level of taxable income and the kind of dividend).
-Capital gains, as noted above, are only half taxed, so again the top rate is typically about 25%.
+For dividends from Canadian corporations, you get the dividend tax credit, which approximately offsets the tax paid by the corporation on the income that it had to earn to pay you the dividend.
+The result is that the top tax rate on dividends is typically in the range of 30-45% rather than about 50% (the details depend on your province of residence as well as your level of taxable income and the kind of dividend).
+Capital gains, as noted above, are only half taxed, so the top rate is typically about 25-27%.

 If you put shares into your RRSP, both of these advantages are lost.
 Any dividends or capital gains simply result in the RRSP having more cash.
 The RRSP pays no tax.
-However, when you withdraw the funds from the RRSP, you will be fully taxed on them, with no credit for the fact that part of the funds withdrawn were received as dividends or capital gains.
+However, when you withdraw the funds from the RRSP (or later from your RRIF), you will be fully taxed on the withdrawal, with no credit for the fact that part of the funds withdrawn were received as dividends or capital gains.

 As long as you leave the funds in your RRSP for many years, these disadvantages can be outweighed by other advantages, such as the up-front tax deduction and the tax-free compounding within the RRSP, as well as the fact that you may be in a lower tax bracket when you eventually withdraw the funds on retirement.
 However, you may wish to calculate the tradeoff, based on how long you expect to leave the shares in the RRSP and the expected rate of return.